 It’s been humped, pimped, and ridden more times than the village Bikeshare but you think that’ll stop me?
-I’m all for reanimating dead material so why not slap a DC flag on a shirt and call it nieuw?
+I’m all for reanimating dead material so why not slap a DC flag on a shirt and call it nieuwe?

 Shirts Of Boredom Presents: #BikeDC E-Flag

-It should be noted this is not a #BikeDC political statemetnt re: u-turns, missing flexposts, shoaling, driving in cycletracks, Cat6 pathletes, or epic battles with new anti-bike initiative brothers in arms—churches and strip clubs.
+It should be noted this is not a #BikeDC political statement re: u-turns, missing flexposts, shoaling, driving in cycletracks, Cat6 pathletes, or epic battles with new anti-bike initiative brothers in arms—churches and strip clubs.

-In the end it’s all about representing when you’re not represented.
+Okay, maybe it is, but in the end it’s all about representing when you’re not represented.